- 20 Nov 2020

 To reduce the spread of COVID-19 the following businesses and workplaces in Level 4 local authority areas must close:

-- hospitality venues such as restaurants, cafes, pubs and bars - with the exception of providing food and drink for takeaway (face coverings and physical distancing rules must be followed), hotels serving food to qualifiying guests staying in their premises (key or exempt workers) up to 10pm, and room service including alcohol See: guidance for the tourism and hospitality sector.
-There is an exemption food and drink businesses located in Level 4 areas providing services for the purpose of a marriage ceremony or civil partnership registration, or in connection with a funeral, subject to curfew
+- hospitality venues such as restaurants, cafes, pubs and bars - with the exception of providing food and drink for takeaway (physical distancing rules and face covering rules must be followed), hotels serving food to qualifying guests staying in their premises (key or exempt workers) up to 10 pm, and room service including alcohol again, physical distancing rules and face covering rules must be followed).
+See: guidance for the tourism and hospitality sector.
+Within workplaces - workplace canteens may remain open where there is no practical alternative for staff at that workplace to obtain food and a distance of two metres can be maintained between any person using the canteen.

-- entertainment and leisure venues including cinemas, nightclubs, dance halls, discotheques, concert halls, sexual entertainment venues, indoor or outdoor theatres, comedy clubs, museums and galleries, soft play, bingo halls, funfairs, amusement arcades, casinos, betting shops, conference and exhibition centres, snooker and pool halls, sports stadiums, bowling alleys, skating rinks indoor fitness studios, gyms, swimming pools or other indoor leisure centres or facilities, and any other venue which normally opens at night, has a dance floor or other space for dancing or spectating by members of the public and provides music, whether live or recorded
+- entertainment and leisure venues including cinemas, nightclubs, dance halls, discotheques, concert halls, sexual entertainment venues, indoor or outdoor theatres, comedy clubs, museums and galleries, soft play, bingo halls, funfairs, amusement arcades, casinos, betting shops, conference and exhibition centres, snooker and pool halls, sports stadiums, bowling alleys, skating rinks, snow sports centres, indoor fitness studios, gyms, swimming pools or other indoor leisure centres or facilities and any other venue which normally opens at night, has a dance floor or other space for dancing or spectating by members of the public and provides music, whether live or recorded

-- premises which provide a close contact service and mobile close contact services including hairdressing and barber services, beauty and nail services (including make-up services), hair removal services, tattoo, piercing and body modification services, fashion design, dress-fitting and tailoring services, indoor portrait photography and art services, massage therapies, but not sports massage provided only to professional sportspersons, complementary and alternative medicine services requiring physical contact or close physical proximity between persons, but not osteopathy and chiropractic services, spa and wellness services, other services or procedures which require physical contact or close physical proximity between a provider and a customer and are not ancillary to medical, health, or social care services.
-Mobile close contact service means a close contact service which is provided at a location other than a fixed business premises which have as one of their uses the provision of the service, a room which is used exclusively for the provision of the service and is situated within a private dwelling, hospice, or other care setting
+- premises which provide a close contact service and mobile close contact services including beauty and nail services (including make-up services), hair removal services, tattoo, piercing and body modification services, fashion design, fitting and tailoring services where you are in close proximity to another person, indoor portrait photography and art services, massage therapies, but not sports massage provided only to professional sportspersons, complementary and alternative medicine services requiring physical contact or close physical proximity between persons, but not osteopathy and chiropractic services, spa and wellness services, other services or procedures which require physical contact or close physical proximity between a provider and a customer and are not ancillary to medical, health, or social care services.
+This does not include hairdressing and barber services where these services are provided exclusively by appointment and for a specified time.

-These premises, while closed to members of the public can be used to record a performance or sporting event, broadcast a performance or sporting event to persons outside the premises, whether over the internet or as part of a radio or television broadcast, or rehearse, train, practise or otherwise prepare for a performance or sporting event, for education or training purposes, for providing voluntary or charitable services, for any purpose requested by the Scottish Ministers, a health board, a local authority or the Scottish Courts and Tribunals Service, to host blood donation sessions, or used for the purposes of professional sport.
+The premises mentioned, while closed to members of the public can be used to record a performance or sporting event, broadcast a performance or sporting event to persons outside the premises, whether over the internet or as part of a radio or television broadcast, or rehearse, train, practise or otherwise prepare for a performance or sporting event, for education or training purposes, for providing voluntary or charitable services, for any purpose requested by the Scottish Ministers, a health board, a local authority or the Scottish Courts and Tribunals Service, to host blood donation sessions to host vaccination services at the request of Government, Local Authorities or Health Board, for local authority child contact purposes or used by a professional sportsperson.

-In Level 4 all workplaces, public and private sector, even those providing essential services, should as far as possible work from home.
+In Level 4 all workplaces, public and private sector, even those providing essential services and supporting national infrastructure, should as far as possible work from home.
 Not every activity within a national infrastructure sector is 'critical' within a workplace setting and could be performed remotely.

-Essential services are the fundamental services that underpin daily life and ensure the country continues to function see Critical national infrastructure.
+Essential services or Critical National Infrastructure (CNI) are the fundamental services that underpin daily life and ensure the country continues to function.

 Where businesses are in the CNI category and judge themselves to be exempt from closure of business premises, not all of their operations may count as essential.

 Workplaces should plan to have the minimum levels of staff physically present to maintain production/services.
-Where those businesses can operate effectively through home working, that practice should be the default position.
+Where those businesses can operate effectively through home working, then they should do so as that practice is now a legal requirement.

 Critical National Infrastructure (CNI) sectors